I. Formal Relationship Between the University and Students

 Admission to the University on the basis of an unproven, falsified or unsuccessful previous university record;

-A UNBC CGPA of less than 2.00 after attempting nine (9) credits of coursework.
+A UNBC Cumulative GPA of less than 2.00 after attempting 9 credit hours of coursework.

 Students who have been placed on Academic Probation who achieve a Semester GPA (SGPA) of 2.00 or greater in subsequent semesters are allowed to continue their studies at UNBC while on Academic Probation.
-Students are considered to have returned to good academic standing once their CGPA is 2.00 or greater.
-Students are not permitted to graduate while on Academic Probation (see Academic Regulation 32 [Graduation Constraints]).
+Students are considered to have returned to good academic standing once their Cumulative GPA is 2.00 or greater.
+Students are not permitted to graduate while on Academic Probation (see Graduation Constraints in Regulations and Policies).

 Discovery that required documentation for admission was withheld from the University or falsified;